-Terraform is a fundamental tool for Cloud Native software engineers to learn.
-In my opinion Terraform should (and will) be as ubiquitous for infrastructure provisioning as tools like git are for version control.
+Terraform is a really useful tool when it comes to learning cloud engineering.
+In my opinion Terraform will become as ubiquitous for infrastructure provisioning as tools like git are for version control.

 Today we’re going to talk about the 6 key fundamentals topics you need to know in order to get working with Terraform quickly.
 We won’t be covering the concepts in great depth (a good thing!) but we’ll just enough so that you’re aware of what the concept is and how it works before you go diving deep.

-By the end of this article you’ll be aware of the 6 key concepts of Terraform.
-Everything from the language structure to file format.
+By the end of this article you’ll be aware of the 6 key concepts of Terraform, everything from the language to how to structure your files.

 What is Terraform?